Gender inequality in New Zealand: Prohibition of homosexuality

 Historical inequalities for men include the prohibition of homosexuality for men until the homosexual law reform bill in 1986.
 From 1893 to 1986, male homosexual acts had faced severe legal penalties in New Zealand, evolving from capital punishment to life imprisonment and hard labour.
 Lesbianism was never criminalised, however lesbians sometimes lost their jobs, or were sent to psychiatric hospitals.

 Legislation for gender equity

-The legal framework in New Zealand provides comprehensive protection against all forms of discrimination covered by the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).

-In 1973 The Domestic Purpose Benefit (now the sole parent or jobseeker support) was introduced for all parents caring for dependent children without the support of a partner.
-The Accident Compensation Amendment Act 2010 also extended compensation to non-earners, benefiting women who do full-time unpaid work in the domestic home.

-New Zealand has also enacted a number of legislative means to provide for equal pay for the genders.
-Outlawing sexual discrimination and sexual harassment in the workplace with the Equal Pay Act 1972, the State Sector Act 1988 and the Human Rights Act 1993.
 Section 21 of the Human Rights Act 1993 prohibits discrimination in the workplace on the grounds of sex (including pregnancy and child birth), marital status and family status.
 The New Zealand Bill of Rights Act 1990 protects all New Zealand citizens from discrimination on the basis of sex.

+The legal framework in New Zealand provides comprehensive protection against all forms of discrimination covered by the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+The International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights require New Zealand to ensure equal enjoyment of rights between men and women.